aliakhy/ptc/README.md

 4-python manage.py migrate

+5-create a madia folder

-5 you are green to go
+6-you are green to go